-The general approach of HERA is to formalize ethical principles as formulae of a logic that enables the modeler to talk about causal agency models and plan descriptions as explained in our research papers.
+The general approach of HERA is to formalize ethical principles as formulae of a logic that enables the modeler to talk about causal agency models and planning domain descriptions as explained in our research papers.
 Here we give an overview of the ethical principles that have so far been formalized and implemented in the HERA software.

 - Utilitarian principle

 The utilitarian principle focuses on consequences of actions.
-It says that an agent ought to perform the action amongst the avaliable alternatives with the overall maximal utility.
+It says that an agent ought to perform the action amongst the available alternatives with the overall maximal utility.
 We adopt an act-utilitarian interpretation which does not distinguish between doing and allowing, i.e. the causal structure of the situation is not taken into account.
 Thus the action which the agent ought to perform is the one which leads to the best possible situation, i.e. the highest utility, regardless of what the agent causes and intends.

 - Do No Harm Principle

 The Do No Harm principle says that an agent may not perform an action which has any negative consequences.
 The Do No Harm principle is fulfilled in case the agent remains inactive as there will then be no negative consequences and since we regard the act token of remaining inactive itself as neutral.
 The distinction between doing and allowing is relevant to this principle, as it is the causal consequences of an action which are considered.
 The intentions of the agents are not considered ethically relevant for our interpretation of this principle.

 The Do No Instrumental Harm principle weakens the Do No Harm principle in that it permits harm done as side effect.
 However, harm may not be brought about as a means to the agent’s goal.

 The Principle of Double Effect says that an action is permissible if 4 conditions hold.

 - The act itself must be morally good or indifferent.

 - The positive consequence must be intended and the